Jerami Grant Bio: Career & Net Worth

 Jerami Grant is active on various social media platforms.
 As an athlete, he is aware of the importance of social media.

-The basketball player utilizes his social media accounts to connect with fans and followers by lending them updates about his life.
+The basketball player utilizes social media platforms to connect with fans and followers by posting his life updates.

 How much is Jerami Grant averaging?

-According to Chris Mannix of Sports Illustrated, the Pistons initially stated that he would be re-evaluated six weeks after surgery.
+Grant was sidelined since December 16, 2021, when he underwent surgery to repair the UCL in his right thumb.
+According to Chris Mannix of Sports Illustrated, the Pistons initially stated that he would be ruled out for six weeks after surgery.

 Did the Pistons trade Jerami Grant?